1. Explain Groupings and Levels?

 Handle ERP requests connection

-Perform modeling5.
-How does S relate to Simple Finance driven by SAP ?_text]Answer:
+5. How does S relate to Simple Finance driven by SAP?

 With this strategy and having the benefit of a high-performance feature of the HANA, the SAP software company made its finances as well as next range control module by releasing “Simple Finance” (Finco – in short) with the SAP S/4 HANA.
 By launching this platform, SAP eliminates some of the inconveniences with the traditional FICO module.
-It also comprises some influential new features.7.
-Explain what is meant by Reverse Logistics ?_text]Answer:
+It also comprises some influential new features.
+(Interview Questions and Answers)

 The five big challenges that companies face today is,